louisaslett/FAIRVASC-federated/README.md

 ## Models

-The `models` folder contains a subfolder for each research model developed.
+The `models` folder contains a subfolder for each standard model developed with a private counterpart supporting deployment within SPARQL using a JavaScript runtime.
-My ultimate research goal is a general methodology, but this solution is some way off.
+The ultimate research goal is a much more general methodology, which is being developed under the EPSRC PINCODE project (joint with Gareth Roberts, Murray Pollock and Hongsheng Dai) that launches mid-2023.
-In the interim, we propose to develop some approaches for specific models which are likely to be able to provide rapid statistical analyses for some sample clinical questions of pertinentce to Fairvasc.
+In the interim, I am developing some approaches for specific models which are likely to provide rapid statistical analyses for some sample clinical questions of pertinentce to Fairvasc.

 So far, we are working on:

 - **Linear Regression** (`models/linreg`): this was the original example Louis produced to demonstrate proof-of-concept for federating analyses in the Fairvasc SPARQL setup.
-- **Log-rank Test** (in development): proposed by Arthur, this is being developed as likely to provide concrete analysis results for clinically interesting questions with the simplest combination step.
+- **Log-rank Test** (in development): idea proposed by Arthur, this is being developed as likely to provide concrete analysis results for clinically interesting questions with the simplest combination step.

 ## Codespaces